Skip to main content

 console.error(JSON.stringify(errorInfo, null, 2));

-// In production, you might send to a logging service
+// In production, send to a logging service

 // reportErrorToService(errorInfo);